MEd in Curriculum Studies

 • A resumé/CV.

 • A 600-word statement of intent clearly outlining your experiences and interests in Health, Outdoor, & Physical Experiential Education (HOPE-Ed) program.
-Specify your interest in one of the three streams and outline how the specialization in Curriculum Studies supports your professional goals.
+Specify your interest in one of the three program areas and outline how the specialization in Curriculum Studies supports your professional goals.

 • Statements of support from three referees who can speak to your engagement with Health, Outdoor, & Physical Experiential Education (HOPE-Ed), teaching or other relevant professional experience including, whenever possible, professors familiar with your academic work.